MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-software-update-management.md

 ### Step 5: WUAHandler parses the scan results

 WUAHandler then parses the results, which include the applicability state for each update.
 As part of this process, superseded updates are pruned out.
-Additionally, the applicability state is checked for all updates that align to the criteria submitted by CCMExec to the Windows Update Agent.
+The applicability state is checked for all updates that align to the criteria submitted by CCMExec to the Windows Update Agent.
 The important thing to understand here is that you should see applicability results for updates whether those updates are in a deployment or not.

 The following entries are logged in WUAHandler.log: